|Our longtime helpers|

 Josiane Smith is the office manager and production coordinator.
 Her ability to keep track of countless steps, items, tasks and orders is a gift.
 More than once, though, we caught her writing memos in ink on her palm, to remember to take home.
 "Slips of papers can get lost," says the supreme organizer.
 She runs the gamut from gluing to sewing in turning components into finished products.
 In the shipping department, Josie wields the tape-gun with the gusto of an Annie Oakley.
 After seeing to it that all others are assigned their particular projects, "everything else" is done by moi, the French-born Mrs. Smith notes.
-When not tackling Kadon stuff, Josiane does yoga, works in her lush garden, and converses with her two loving felines, Cato and Panda.
+When not tackling Kadon stuff, Josiane does yoga, works in her lush garden, and converses with her three loving felines, Flash, Annie, and Panda.
 She lost her beloved husband, Dave, in May 2002.

 Jack left home at age 21 and tried various lines of work.
 In 1952 he joined a young food-vending company and worked there for about 20 years, rising through the ranks.
 He then got a chance to be Field Service Engineer for a vending machine manufacturing company and spent the next 25 years there, until retirement.

 He and his wife of 56 years raised 5 children and lived variously in New Hampshire, Massachusetts, Maryland, Illinois, Texas and on the Eastern shore of Maryland.
 Jack traveled all 50 states plus Canada, Mexico and Central America, until he just wanted to stay home.
 He lost his wife in 2007 after a long illness and has since then made many new friends, including the folks at Kadon.

 Interesting connectionhis late wife was the niece of Josiane Smith's late husband.
 Does that make Jack the nephew of Josie?